 Flickr Broadens the Horizon

-Flickr launched their own REST API in August of 2004, just in time for the rise of social networking and blogging.
+Flickr launched its own REST API in August of 2004, just in time for the rise of social networking and blogging.
 They quickly became the go-to platform for images, which bloggers were finally able to easily embed on their sites and social media feeds.

-[Flickr's site in late 2004 advertises the option to “post to any blog” and share]
+[Flickr's site in late 2004 advertises the option to “post to any blog” and share.]

 As the demand for public APIs shot up, the state of the web began to change.

 Devs started building web applications on top of existing code.
 Easily-accessible REST APIs enabled sites to add a functionality to their site in practically no time.
-In 2006, Amazon Web Services(AWS) helped launch the cloud, and devs were able to access a ton of data space in minutes through AWS' REST API.
+In 2006, Amazon Web Services(AWS) helped launch the cloud, and developers were able to access a ton of data space in minutes through AWS' REST API.